Enhancing Action Recognition by Leveraging the Hierarchical Structure of Actions and Textual Context: Acknowledgment

-This work has been funded by the Valencian regional government CIAICO/2022/132 Consolidated group project AI4Health, and International Center for Aging Research ICAR funded project ``IASISTEM''.
-This work has also been supported by a Spanish national and two regional grants for PhD studies, FPU21/00414, CIACIF/2021/430 and CIACIF/2022/175.
+This work has been funded by the Valencian regional government CIAICO/2022/132 Consolidated group project AI4Health, and by the Spanish State Research Agency (AEI) and ERDF/EU under grant: GEMELIA PID2024-161711OB-I00.
+This work is also a part of the ENIA Chair of Artificial Intelligence from the University of Alicante (TSI100927-2023-6) funded by the Recovery, Transformation and Resilience Plan from the European Union Next Generation through the Ministry for Digital Transformation and the Civil Service.
+This work has also been supported by a Spanish national and two regional grants for PhD studies , FPU21/00414, CIACIF/2021/430 and CIACIF/2022/175.